 What happens if a contact no longer meets the segment criteria?

-They will be automatically exited from the segment.
+They are automatically exited from the segment.
 Segments update in real time, so contacts are added or removed based on their current data.

 How do I create a segment for contacts who haven't performed an action (e.g., not purchased)?

-You can use negative filters, such as "haven't placed an order" to filter contacts that haven't placed any orders yet in your store.
+Use negative filters, such as "haven't placed an order," to filter contacts who haven't placed any orders yet in your store.

 What is the best way to segment users based on their country?